Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Free actions on --connected --manifolds

 \begin{theorem} If $Y$ is a closed, $(n-1)$--connected $2n$--manifold with a free, orientation-preserving action of $G$, a finite group, then for any subgroup $H\subset G$

 \end{theorem} \begin{proof} We will prove this for $H=G$ by contradiction.
 Assume that $s-r >0$ and form the diagram

 where $L$ is the quotient of $\Omega^{n+1}(\bZ) \oplus Q_r$ in the middle vertical exact sequence.
 Note that this middle vertical exact seqence splits (since $L$ is torsion-free).
-Hence Note that because $s>r$, and as $L$ can be realized as a kernel for a projective resolution of $\bZ$, this contradicts minimality of $\mu_n(G)$.
+Hence By Swan \cite[Lemma 2.1]{Swan:1960b}, there is a projective resolution

+Since $s>r$, this contradicts the minimality of the resolution \eqref{H3} realizing $\mu'_n(G)$.
 Hence we have shown that $s-r\le 0$.
 The full result follows using covering spaces. \end{proof}

 \begin{remark} As mentioned in the Introduction, Swan proved that $\mu'_k(G) = \mu_k(G)$ unless $G$ has periodic cohomology of period dividing $k+1$, and $G$ admits no periodic free resolution of period $k+1$.
 In these \emph{exceptional} cases, $\mu_k (G) = 1$ and $\mu'_k(G) = 0$.
-In contrast, $\mu_k (G) = 0$ if and onIy if $G$ has a periodic free resolution of period $k + 1$ and $G\ne 1$.
+In contrast, $\mu_k (G) = 0$ if $G$ has a periodic free resolution of period $k + 1$ and $G\ne 1$.
 We also note that if the pair $(G,k)$ is exceptional, then $k\geq 3$ is odd and $G$ is non-cyclic.
 In particular, $\mu'_k(G) = \mu_k(G)$ if $G$ is a finite $p$-group (see \cite[Corollary 5.2]{Swan:1965}). \end{remark}

 If the pair $(G,n)$ is not exceptional, the numbers $\mu_n(G)$ can be computed using group cohomology.
 By a result of Swan \cite[Proposition 6.1]{Swan:1965}, the invariant $\mu_n(G)$ is the least integer greater than or equal to all the numbers